MasteraSnackin/VoiceChain-Pay/README.md

 ## Core Features

--   **Voice-Activated Payment Initiation:** Users can initiate cryptocurrency payments and other blockchain interactions using simple voice commands (e.g., "Send 0.5 AVAX to Alice on Ethereum").
+-   **Live Voice Command Interface:** Utilizes the browser's Web Speech API for real-time voice input, allowing users to initiate cryptocurrency payments and other blockchain interactions using simple voice commands (e.g., "Send 0.5 AVAX to Alice on Ethereum").
 -   **AI-Powered Intent Recognition:** The application uses Genkit with Google's Gemini model to understand and parse natural language transaction requests.
 It extracts key details like intent (send, swap, stake), amount, recipient, token, destination chain, and infers recipient type (EOA or Smart Contract).
 -   **Cross-Chain Protocol Suggestion:** Based on the parsed intent and destination chain, the AI suggests an appropriate protocol for the transaction (e.g., Same-Chain, Chainlink CCIP for EVM-compatible chains, Avalanche Teleporter for Avalanche Subnets).
 -   **Secure Voice Authentication (Simulated):** A robust voice authentication flow is implemented to verify user identity before authorizing transactions.
-Currently, this involves hashing the voice transcript as a proxy for true biometric voice hashing.
+Currently, this involves hashing the voice transcript (captured via Web Speech API) as a proxy for true biometric voice hashing.
--   **Wallet Connection (Mocked):** Simulates integration with cryptocurrency wallets for transaction processing.
+-   **Wallet Integration (MetaMask/Core, Simulated Transactions):** Connects to the user's Web3 wallet (e.g., MetaMask, Core via `window.ethereum`) to fetch account details and balance (from Avalanche Fuji Testnet).
+Transaction signing and execution are simulated post-authentication.
--   **Detailed Transaction Feedback:** Provides clear feedback to the user on the status of their (simulated) transaction, including details specific to the type of transfer (same-chain or cross-chain) and the protocol used.
+-   **Detailed Transaction Feedback:** Provides clear visual feedback on the status of the (simulated) transaction, including details specific to the type of transfer (same-chain or cross-chain) and the protocol used.

 ## Tech Stack